 Surprisingly though, determining the number you'll charge is pretty easy.
 You simply need to collect some data, similar to the type of data you collected in the feature value analysis.
 Price sensitivity data is actually much easier to collect though, because we simply take advantage of how people think about value.

 Human beings don't think about value as a single point.
 Instead, value is a spectrum where it's difficult for you to give someone a point blank answer when asked, "how much is this worth to you?"
-Yet, it's easy for you to know that your laptop is more expensive than your water bottle, which are both cheaper than a house.
+Yet, it's easy for you to know that your laptop has a higher price than your water bottle, which both have a much lower price than a house.

 You can harness this phenomena by simply changing the way you ask about pricing to the following four questions:

-At what point is [your product] so expensive that you'd never consider purchasing it?
+At what point is [your product] so high-price that you'd never consider purchasing it?

 At what point is [your product] getting expensive, but you'd still consider purchasing it?